Contents in this page:

 This divergence between the two groups is informative.
 Free lunch recipients are the poorest households (≤130% FPL); reduced lunch recipients are somewhat better-off poor households (130–185% FPL).
 The pattern suggests that the very poorest families tend to stay — they have the fewest exit options, while moderately low-income families are more likely to leave and are partly replaced by slightly higher-income families moving into the district.
 The net result is a subtle upward shift in the district poverty distribution, consistent with the “last-resort” nature of affected schools for the most disadvantaged.

-5. Between-School Segregation Rises
+5. Between-County Segregation Rises

 6. Heterogeneity Analyses